 Twin-T Audio Sine Wave Oscillator

-This circuit produces a clean sine wave signal ideal for audio testing, or wherever a good-quality sine voltage source is required.
-It uses only one integrated circuit which is a common dual operational amplifier, the Texas Instruments TL072CP.
+The circuit illustrated produces a clean sine wave signal ideal for audio testing, or wherever a good-quality sine voltage source is required.
+It uses one integrated circuit which is a widely-available dual operational amplifier, the Texas Instruments TL072CP.
 The values shown provide an output frequency of about 1000 Hertz.
-This frequency may be varied over a wide range, using the formula shown in the schematic.
-For most audio frequencies, the oscillation rate is almost exclusively determined by the twin-T network in U1A's feedback loop, provided that the gain-bandwidth product and slew rate specifications for the op amp are sufficiently high.
+This frequency may be varied over a wide range, using the equation shown in the schematic.
+Frequency is almost exclusively determined by the twin-T network in U1A's feedback loop, provided that the gain-bandwidth product and slew rate specifications for the op amp are sufficiently high.
 For frequencies exceeding 10kHz, an faster op-amp in the U1A position is recommended.

 April 12, 2001